wingedearth/united-api/README.md

 # united-api

 A GraphQL server for client applications to access data from services.
+This server integrates with the [users-service](https://github.com/wingedearth/users-service) REST API to provide GraphQL access to user management functionality.

 ## Getting Started